MakerBogans/bazbot/README.md

 ## Repo structure

-- `src/` - The Python code lives in this directory
+- `bazbot/` - The Python code lives in this directory (it's a python module)
 - `docker-compose.yaml` - Docker services: Qdrant and Redis

 Non repo files/paths: